CHAS-Health/EntraID-Role-Best-Practices/Defender XDR RBAC - Tier 1.md

     * Secure Score (Read)
     * Secure Score (Manage)

-_note: Secure Score (Manage) can be restricted depending on your organization's needs._
+_Secure Score (Manage) can be restricted depending on your organization's needs._

 ## Authorization and Settings